aws-samples/aws-iot-greengrass-docker-in-docker/README.md

 ## Example Architecture Diagram for the Solution
 You can use this solution as standalone or you can integrate it to a container orchestration tool like Amazon ECS Anywhere.
-For using it with container orchestration tool, you can find an example target deployment architecture for Amazon ECS Anywhere below:
+For using it with container orchestration tool, you can find an example of target deployment architecture for Amazon ECS Anywhere below:

 ![Architecture Diagram](docs/example-arch-diagram.png)